jarviscanada/jarvis_data_eng_MinhPhuongly/README.md

 # Minh Phuong Ly .
 Jarvis Consulting

-Being impassioned in exploring and experiencing new technologies, I have knowledge and experience in operating systems, computer networking and software programming.
+Being impassioned in exploring and experiencing new technologies, I got my bachelor degree in Communication and Computer Network and experienced roughly 1 year as an IT Operation Specialist at ILA English Language Center in Vietnam.
+Because of the job's characteristics, I got bored of daily repeated tasks and have decided to pursue a software development career.
+After completed a 2 years post-graduate program called Computer Software and Database Development in Canada with some Co-op and part-time experience as a full-stack web developer.
+I now have knowledge and experience in operating systems, computer networking and software programming.
 Continuously challenging things, improving and collecting technology knowledge is my favorite so far.

 ## Skills

-**Proficient:** Python, Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git/Github
+**Proficient:** Java, Python, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git/Github

 **Competent:** GitFlow, Flask, JavaScript ES6/JQuery, HTML/CSS, DynamoDB/NoSQL